 Health and Insurance

-Home » The Group » International » Welcome Services » Welcome Guide » Health and Insurance
+Home » Welcome to France » Welcome Guide » Health and Insurance

 French health insurance

-If you are covered by a public social security system in your home country, you can benefit from the EU health insurance system by applying for your European Health Insurance Card (EHIC) in your home country – full details from the European Commission here.
-Your host institution will ask you for a copy of your EHIC.
+If you are covered by a public social security system in your home country, you can benefit from the European Union’s health insurance system by applying for your European Health Insurance Card (EHIC ) in your home country.
+Find all the details from the European Commission here.
+Your host establishment will ask you for a copy of your EHIC.

-In any case, this coverage (through your EHIC or French Social Security) is limited and this means that you will only get a partial reimbursement of your health expenses (see LEVEL 1 below).
-Although health care is more affordable in France than in other countries, some expenses can be very expensive (surgery, specialized medicine, dental care, eye care…).
-It is therefore HIGHLY RECOMMENDED that you take out complementary health coverage for the duration of your stay.
-You can contact your regular insurance provider in your home country for information on their international coverage or you can research options with companies that specialize in insurance for international students.
+Health cover through the EHIC or Social Security is limited, which means that you won’t get 100% reimbursement of your health expenses.
+Although healthcare is more affordable in France than in other countries, some expenses can be very expensive (surgery, specialized medicine, dental care, eye care…).
+It is therefore advisable to take out additional health cover for the duration of your stay.
+You can contact your usual insurer in your home country for information on its international coverage, or you can research options with companies specializing in insurance for international students.

 In addition, coverage through your EHIC or French Social Security never includes repatriation coverage.
 We therefore STRONGLY ADVISE you to obtain such coverage before arriving in France.

-When applying for a short-term visa, you will be asked to provide proof of international health/travel coverage before leaving your country.
+When applying for a short-term visa, you will be asked to provide proof of international health/travel cover before leaving your country.
 This insurance must cover medical expenses and repatriation.
+You can obtain one from an insurance company in your home country.

-When applying for a long-stay visa, some consulates or embassies may ask for proof of international health or travel insurance, others may not.
+When applying for a long-stay visa, some consulates may ask for proof of international health or travel coverage, others may not.

-It is important to note that once you arrive in France, you will be required to register to the French health insurance system, called Social security (Sécurité Sociale).
+However, once you arrive in France, you will be required to register with the French health insurance scheme, Sécurité sociale.

 What is the french health insurance?